What you must know about CNH's onshore deregulation and offshore expansionBy Nathan Chow Hung Lai (周洪禮)

 For instance, the Federal Reserve lowered reserve requirements on large-denomination domestic deposits to zero; in effect removing that ‘tax’ on local intermediation.
 But the Eurodollar share of global dollar banking had grown from 10% in 70s to 20% in 90s and over 30% in mid-2000s.

 Non-US residents continued to hold the majority of their dollar offshore, and so did the official holders of dollar reserve (mostly overseas central banks).
-During the 2000s, more than 70% of official dollar reserves was placed outside the US (Chart 1).
-And interestingly, LIBOR is the benchmark for today’s US corporate borrowing.
+During the 2000s, more than 70% of official dollar reserves was placed outside the

 The sustainable growth of the Eurodollar market can be attributed to a number of factors.
 Most characteristically, it has served as an efficient intermediary between non-US lenders and non-US borrowers of dollars (also known as third-party intermediation).